codedragon/stacktrace/slides.md

-# Code is instructions for a computer
+## Code is instructions for a computer
-# like a recipe is instructions for a cook
+## like a recipe is instructions for a cook

-## We are making the syrup for the buttercream
+## Let's say we are currently making the syrup for our cake

 ## A stack is a list of the steps we have started, but not completed so far:

 * make cake
 * make buttercream
 * make syrup

-make buttercream is not there, because we finished making the buttercream. make chantilly isn't there, because we have not started making the chantilly.
+#### make meringue is not there, because we finished making the meringue.
+#### make chantilly isn't there, because we have not started making the chantilly.